 Presenting Qualitative Findings

-- You will learn the range of displays that best present exploratory, explanatory and predictive qualitative findings, as well as to craft yours to tell the story of your results evocatively and convincingly
+- You will learn the range of visualisations that best present exploratory, explanatory and predictive qualitative findings, as well as to craft yours to tell the story of your results evocatively and convincingly

-Presenting Qualitative Findings examines best and worst practices in reporting qualitative results and communicating research findings.
-In qualitative inquiry, research results are typically presented with quotes that exemplify the respondents’ views or experiences regarding a given situation or topic.
-While quotes may well provide unique and intimate insights into a person’s experiences, they fail to paint a broader picture of a study’s results.
-Graphic displays do this job best — provided they are crafted properly.
-This seminar teaches you exactly that — how to craft graphic displays so that they convey the explanatory power of qualitative findings.
-We first look at different kinds of visual displays that are particularly suitable for exploratory, descriptive, explanatory and predictive qualitative designs.
-More specifically, we see that models best illustrate conceptual integration, matrices best reflect cross-tabulated information, tables are the best way to present typologies and diagrams are the best choice for depicting structure.
-We then turn our attention to graphic display conventions when reporting qualitative content analysis, thematic analysis, cross-case analysis and grounded theory.
-The second half of the seminar consists of a workshop in which participants put these ideas into practice and craft suitable graphic displays of their findings.
+The seminar Presenting Qualitative Findings provides participants with ideas – and key design tips – to present qualitative findings using visualisations to maximise the impact of your research.
+In qualitative inquiry, results are typically presented with quotes that exemplify the respondents’ views or experiences on a given situation or topic.
+While quotes may well provide unique and intimate insights into a person’s lived experiences, they fail to paint a broader picture of a study’s results.
+Visualisations in the form of models, typologies or diagrammes do this job best — provided they are elaborated properly.
+This seminar teaches you how to craft and critique visualisations of qualitative findings so you will choose the right one for your study.
+We open with a discussion on the advantages of presenting qualitative findings visually and review the criteria to choose a visualisation over another based on the nature of one’s data.
+From a design perspective, we learn the six properties that make a visualisation a winner versus those who turn readers off.
+We see that models are best to illustrate conceptual integration, matrices best reflect cross-tabulated information, tables are the best way to present typologies and diagrammes are the best choice for depicting structure.
+The second half of the seminar consists of a workshop in which participants put these ideas into practice and draft visualisations of their findings.

 This is an introductory course on qualitative data analysis.
 Although no previous knowledge of qualitative data analysis is required, participants should have some familiarity with qualitative research.

 Half-day from 9:00 to 12:00 or full-day from 9:00 to 16:00.